xonixx/makesure/README.md

 - Tests coverage is a must.

 ## Omitted features
+- Goals with parameters, like in [just](https://github.com/casey/just#recipe-parameters)
-- goals with arguments (like in just).
-We deliberately don’t support this feature.
+  - We deliberately don’t support this feature.
 The idea is that the build file should be self-contained, so have all the information to run in it, no external parameters should be required.
 This should be much easier for the final user to run a build.
 The other reason is that the idea of goal parameterization doesn't play well with dependencies.
 The tool however has limited parameterization capabilities via -D (link).
-- Includes TODO
+- Includes
+  - This is a considerable complication to the tool.
+Also, it makes the build file not self-contained.
-- shells other from bash/sh TODO
+- Shells other from bash/sh
+  - Less portable build
+  - If you need to use, say, python for a goal body, it's unclear why you even need `makesure` at all.
+Besides, you always can just use `python -c "script"`
-- Custom programming language TODO
+- Custom own programming language, like `make` has
+  - We think that this would be unjustified complexity
+  - We believe that the power of shell is enough
-- parallel execution TODO
+- parallel execution
+  - `makesure` is a task runner, not a full-fledged build tool, like `make`, `ninja` or `bazel`.
+So if you need one, just use a proper build tool of your choice.

 ## Similar tools